joshupadhyay/dream_journal/README.md

-# Dream Journal
+# DreamJournal
-Dream Journal is an cross platform virtual journal used to document your dreams that you might forget throughout the day.
+DreamJournal is an cross platform virtual journal used to document your dreams that you might forget throughout the day.
 Created with Flutter framework and Dart language for Software Design and Development (COMP 225) course at Macalester College.